usnistgov/FIPS201/_FIPS201/frontend.md

 *Zone 5B—Physical Characteristics of Cardholder*.
 If used, the cardholder physical characteristics (e.g., height, eye color, hair color) SHALL be printed in the general area illustrated in Figure 4-7.

 *Zone 6B—Additional Language for Emergency Response Officials*.
-Departments and agencies may choose to provide additional information to identify emergency response officials or to better identify the cardholder’s authorized access.
+Departments and agencies MAY choose to provide additional information to identify emergency response officials or to better identify the cardholder’s authorized access.
 If used, this additional text SHALL be in the general area depicted and SHALL NOT interfere with other printed text or machine-readable components.
 An example of a printed statement is provided in Figure 4-7.